-The Graphics Control Processor (GCP) is a general-purpose microprocessor that manages the data structures in mass memory and initiates the display defined by these data structures.
-The GCP contains 256K (512K in a JCP system) bytes of local program memory.
-The Mass Memory is a general-purpose, dual-ported memory that is byte-addressable by the GCP.
-It consists of one or more Mass Memory cards, each of which contains 1024K bytes of memory.
-(Up to 2048K of mass memory is available on the JCP card).
-This memory may be used as program memory for the GCP, but generally provides the memory in which data structures are stored and manipulated by the GCP and accessed for display by the Display Processor.
-The Display Processor accesses the data structures in the Mass Memory.
+The Joint (graphics) Control Processor (JCP) is a general-purpose microprocessor that manages the data structures in mass memory and initiates the display defined by these data structures.
+The JCP contains 512K bytes of local program memory.
+The Mass Memory is a general-purpose, dual-ported memory that is byte-addressable by the JCP.
+Up to 2048K of mass memory is available on the JCP card.
+The PS 390 can also be configured with up to two additional Mass Memory cards, each of which contains 1024K bytes of memory.
+Mass memory may be used as program memory for the JCP, but generally provides the memory in which data structures are stored and manipulated by the JCP and accessed for display by the Display Processor.
 Each refresh cycle, the Display Processor traverses the data structures and transforms the data to be displayed; performs clipping, perspective projections and viewport mapping; and finally draws the data on the CRT.
-The Display Processor is comprised of an Arithmetic Control Processor(ACP), a Pipeline Subsystem(PLS) and a Line Generator Subsystem(LGS).
-(There is also a Refresh Buffer between the PLS and LGS on the PS 350 systems).
+The Display Processor is comprised of an Arithmetic Control Processor(ACP), a Pipeline Subsystem(PLS), a Raster Backend Bit-slice processor(RBE/BS), and a Raster Backend Video Controller(RBE/VC).